 Learn more about Pickett CCC Memorial State Park.

-Pickett State Park has 20 rental cabins, with four styles to accommodate different size families.
+Pickett State Park has cabins and campsites available for rent.
+The park has 20 rental cabins, with four styles to accommodate different size families.
 There are five rustic CCC cabins that can accommodate four people, five standard cabins can accommodate up to six people, five suite cabins can accommodate two people and five deluxe cabins can accommodate eight people.
 Each type of cabin is completely equipped for housekeeping with modern bathrooms, kitchen appliances, cooking utensils, linens and towels and fireplaces.
-There are 32 campsites at the park, each with electric and water hookups, picnic tables and grills.
+There are 31 campsites at the park, most of which provide electric and water hookups, picnic tables and grills.

 Jamestown, TN 38556

 8:00 AM to 7:00 PM - Summer